 My son has started playing with his cousin’s marble run at around 10 months.
 He uses it to pull himself up to the knee or even uses it to balance himself, while he tries to put the ball onto the track.
 Lots of body coordination there!

-Besides, the babies like to watch when older kids or the parent rolls the various items down.
+Besides, the babies like to watch when older kids or the parent roll the various items down.
 This also helps in their eye coordination and concentration.

 Basket of balls